 We worked so hard, had laughs, had frustrations, but, I like to think we all created memories.
 I returned two more years to participate in the Fair, to SELL OUT all three times!
 I decided after three shows, the year long preparation that led up to the shows, the uncertainty of my helpers schedules, my own families schedule and the overall direction the show was going in, I decided not to return.
 Initially the show was to suppose to only be antique, vintage and handmade items.

 The third and last year, I didn’t take as much “stuff” with me.
-I didn’t need extra helpers, as I could manage the space myself, however, this time my son, Blake wanted to come along with me.
+I didn’t need extra helpers, as I could manage the space myself, however, this time my son, wanted to come along with me.
 His school excused his absence, as an out of the classroom learning experience.
-Blake has always loved to help, enjoys spending time outside, loves learning and most of all loves spending time with his mom.
-Having this be my last show, having Blake with me to experience it, was a great lifelong memory we created for both of us.
+He has always loved to help, enjoys spending time outside, loves learning and most of all loves spending time with his mom.
+Having this be my last show, having him with me to experience it, was a great lifelong memory we created for both of us.
 We brought our bicycles along and rode back and forth from the hotel we stayed in across the street from the fairs location.
 WE HAD SO MUCH FUN!

-My mom also came to two of the three Country Living Fairs ( unfortunately the two shows she came too, the booth was so CrAzY busy, I forgot to get a photograph of my mom and I!
+My mom also came to two of the three Country Living Fairs (unfortunately the two shows she came too, the booth was so CrAzY busy, I forgot to get a photograph of my mom and I!

 Sorry, I got off track, this little off set allowed you to learn a bit more about how I got into miniatures.
 MUCH MORE MANAGEABLE all the way around!